 Using the WAT- 910HX/RC for timing occultations

-Last updated 2014 August
+Updated 2014 August

-The WAT-910HX/RC was bought from Modern Astronomy in March 2014 to replace the WAT-120N+ which will become second-station detector.
+The WAT-910HX/RC was bought from Modern Astronomy in March 2014

 Here I use cable ties on a BNC connector so that accidental pulling doesn't break any connections.
 The bolt and washer was a first attempt.
 The bolt is now a camera orientation marker.

-The supply of new120N+ was stopped in 2012, and a more sensitive camera was available late 2013.
+The availability of new120N+ stopped in 2012, and a more sensitive camera became available late 2013.
 This camera is the WAT-910HX (above) with 6.4x4.8mm - Type 1/2" CCD.
-The 910 didn't include a power supply or 1.25" nose piece so I used the AC-DC12V stabilised adapter supplied with the WAT120N+.
+The 910 didn't include a power supply or 1.25" nose piece.
+The nose piece is C mount to 1.25"

 Variants of the WAT 910:

 3) 910HX/RC new chip version (more sensitive) with serial number 1001 onwards and with cable remote control.
+(This camera)

 Review by Hristo Pavlov at the 2013 IOTA meeting http://www.youtube.com/watch?v=DP8d58DJRqQ